Table of Contents

 Thanks to an expanded microphone market, there are tons of different ways to record a voice or an interview.
 You’ll see digital journalists and documentarians bringing around everything from microphone packs to lavalier mics to shotgun mics.
 And while these are all excellent options, none quite have the air of professionalism that the handheld microphone does.

 The handheld microphone is an icon of newscasting and presentations.
-World famous microphone manufacturer Røde has its own spin on it in the Røde Reporter.
+World-famous microphone manufacturer Røde has its own spin on it in the Røde Reporter.
 We’ll take a look at its features below and see if this microphone holds up to the famous Røde standard.

 While directional mics definitely have their advantages, especially when it comes to blocking out wind or background noise, they can be a bit tricky to use when speaking is involved.
 If there are more than two people involved in your shoot, then you sometimes need to move your directional mic between the two speakers in order to capture the interview in full.

 The Røde Reporter does away with this by employing an omnidirectional polar pattern.
 This omnidirectional pattern allows this microphone to capture sound from all sides.
-No more switching awkwardly between two sources— simply place in the middle of interviewer and interviewee and you’re good to go.
+No more switching awkwardly between two sources— simply place in the middle of interviewers and interviewee and you’re good to go.

-One of the downsides to the omnidirectional polar pattern is that it can allow your mic to pick up on unnecessary sound like wind noise.
+One of the downsides to the omnidirectional polar pattern is that it can allow your mic to pick up on unnecessary sounds like wind noise.
 This can be especially frustrating during an outdoor shoot, as getting the audio quality up to a studio standard might seem close to impossible.

 There’s no such problem with the Røde Reporter, however.
 The Reporter is designed with a multi-layer mesh basket that shields your microphone from environmental noise.
 This reduces the need for bulky, distracting windshields, allowing for a cleaner look and better performance.